ShravaniAllamReddy/CodeRefactor/README.md

 3.Changed img elements to have alt attribute.
 4.Validated If the website is optimised for search engines.
 5.Validated if css selectors and properties are consolidated.
-6.If comments are included before each section of the page.
+6.Comments are included before each section of the page.

 ## Deployed URL of Application